zhengzhang37/SynthMRI-VolumeSR/README.md

 This project aims to achieve multi-contrast volume super-resolution for LR FLAIR and HR TOF to generate HR-like FLAIR volume.
 ![image](https://github.com/zhengzhang37/SynthMRI-VolumeSR/blob/main/results.jpg)

+## Data Preparation

+3D TOF images were used as the reference to provide structural details and align the number of slices from other contrast 3D scans during cross-contrast registration.
+During data pre-processing, 2D images were linearly interpolated to match the slice number as its corresponding 3D acquisition but still in LR, while the 3D acquisitions served as HR targets.

 ## Train

 ## Inference